Asanas in the Himalayas – A Field Trip to The Kunjapuri Temple

 By Rishikul Yogshala

-Long before the moon recedes and the sun punctures through the horizon a group of dedicated yogi’s in training are dressed and ready with mats strapped to our backs for our day-off excursion.
-We commence a walk through residential alleys and over Ramjula bridge to a car that awaits it’s cargo of curious foreigners.
-A forty minute drive up a windy road takes us higher with each sharp turn.
+Long before the moon recedes and the sun punctures through the horizon, a group of dedicated yogis in training is already up and ready for our day-off excursion.
+With mats strapped to our backs, we commence a walk through residential alleys and over Ramjula Bridge to a car awaiting its cargo of curious foreigners.
+A forty-minute drive up a winding road takes us higher with each sharp turn.

-As some of us fall car sick, we look around and realize that we’re completely covered in clouds.
-The fog has made it impossible to see what lies in front of the vehicle.
-Both parts scary and thrilling, a few of us close our eyes while the rest continue snapping pictures and giggling nervously.
-By 0500 hours, we’ve reached the end of the road and arrived at our destination, the summit of the Kunjapuri Temple.
-We stretch our limbs out of all sides of the truck and introduce our lungs to the new elevation.
+As some of us begin to feel car sick, we look around and realize that we are completely enveloped in clouds.
+The fog makes it impossible to see what lies in front of the vehicle.
+Both eerie and thrilling, a few of us close our eyes while the rest continue snapping pictures and giggling nervously.
+By 5:00 AM, we reach the end of the road and arrive at our destination—the summit of Kunjapuri Temple.
+We stretch our limbs outside the truck and let our lungs adjust to the new elevation.

-We’re welcomed into a small space inside the temple, only about 6 feet on all sides, by a man and women in chanting prayer.
-We all cram in to check out the intricate golden decorations and take part in their ritual.
-The man blesses us with a red Tika on our foreheads and adorns the marking with white grains of rice.
-As we crawl out we receive traditional parting sweets of puffed rice and sugar morsels in our cupped hands and exchange a friendly Namaste.
+Shortly thereafter, the sun rises, revealing dozens of silhouetted mountain tops lining the horizon.
+It’s a spectacular sight.
+We take pictures and gaze at the morning dawn as the temple bell begins to ring.
+We are welcomed into a small space inside the temple, only about six feet on all sides, by a man and woman in chanting prayer.
+We all cram in to admire the intricate golden decorations and participate in their ritual.
+The man blesses us with a red tika on our foreheads and adorns the marking with white grains of rice.
+As we exit, we receive traditional parting sweets of puffed rice and sugar morsels in our cupped hands and exchange a friendly Namaste.

-The legend goes that this temple, one of 52 Shaktipeeth temples in Uttarakhand, is the location of Sati’s chest which fell when her husband Lord Shiva was carrying her burned body to rest.
-Both eerie and peaceful this holy site is frequented by locals and tourists alike.
+According to legend, this temple, one of the 52 Shaktipeeth temples in Uttarakhand, is the location where Sati’s chest fell when her husband, Lord Shiva, was carrying her burned body to rest.
+Both eerie and peaceful, this holy site is frequented by locals and tourists alike.

 You may also like